wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 That is because we forgot to pass the event parameter.

-Modify the code as shown below so we are passing the event as a paramter to the anonymous function.
+Modify the code as shown below so we are passing the event as a parameter to the anonymous function.

 ```js
 photoEl.addEventListener("mousemove", function(e) ...